tjfwalker/word-scramble-lg/README.md

 ## Specifications

-- [ ] Code can be viewed as a web page.
-- [ ] There are three words in the program that randomly scramble on page refresh.
-- [ ] User is prompted for an answer.
+- [ ] Points are earned and displayed for every word entered.
-- [ ] User is alerted of game results.
+- [ ] High Score is stored locally
-- [ ] Basic CSS styling is used.
+- [ ]

 ### Required